 Trimming

 It might work, I haven’t tried.
+[It works!
+Tested by Becca…details coming soon.]

 When I needed to trim some files, dDocent wasn’t loaded on the hpc and so I ripped some code from an earlier version of dDocent that used programs that were installed on the hpc.
 That’s why I didn’t work on the trimming portion of the script.